For thousands of years Jerusalem was a subject of men's strife, wars and fanatical zeal. Every ambitious ruler in the

 The area was called the fortress of Zion in the Old Testament and was inhabited by a Canaanite tribe of Jebusites, hence it's name the city of Jebus.
 And since the period of king David's reign it became a spiritual and political capital of the people of Israel, a city where later the Temple was built...

 Jerusalem is a holy city in Judaism and in two other major religions Christianity and Islam.
 But so it happened that the heart of the ancient city where the great kings and prophets of the past had lived was covered by debris and forgotten by the generations.
 Until it was again discovered as though by God's providence.
 Incredible and totally unexpected archaeological discoveries were found there during numerous excavations and now presented before general public.

 A special fund called "The City of David foundation" was established for the purposes of scientific survey and exploration of the site.
 Many famous archaelogists conducted excavations there, among them Professor Ronny Reich, D-r Eilat Mazar and others.
 The results of their explorations are exhibited in the Archaeological park "The City Of David".

 Ancient Jerusalem was located between Kidron Valley and Terapeon Valley.
-The Temple Mount, then called only Mount Moriah was higher then the rest of the area.
-Mount Moriah is beleived to be the same place of which tell the story of binding of Isaac in the book of Genesis 22:
+The Temple Mount, then called Mount Moriah was higher then the rest of the area.
+Mount Moriah is believed to be the same place of which the story of binding of Isaac tells in the book of Genesis 22:

 Then He said, "Take now your son, your only son Isaac, whom you love, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I shall tell you."